-The Office of Public Interest Programs strives to enhance the School of Law’s long-standing commitment to public service by offering a wide array of services to School of Law students and alumni.
+The Office of Public Interest Programs strives to enhance the School of Law’s commitment to public service by offering an array of services to School of Law students and alumni.
 The Office’s principal goal is to encourage students and alumni to embrace a career that incorporates an ongoing commitment to public service.

-- Serving as the School of Law’s main information center for public interest and community service activities
+Serves as the School of Law’s principal information center for public interest and community service activities.